Healthy Homes Assessment Clouston Park

 Draught Stopping Clouston Park

-Draughts can lead to less temperature in homes.
-A cold home will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts may lead to dropping temperatures within homes.
+A humid home costs more to heat, meaning wasting energy and increased bills.

-You don’t require to cover up holes or gaps that are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow movement of the structure as the household is heated and cools to allow them to be shut and opened, rather instead of being stuck.
-We will check every window and door as part of our Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow movement of the building when the household is heated and cools to allow them to be closed and opened rather than being stuck.
+We will inspect every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections